roncampbell/NICAR2019/Data analysis in R.md

 Whoa!
 There are nearly 12,000 fires here ("11977 obs").
 Let's make a chart and see how many of those fires are big.
 We'll do that using ggplot, the ingenious charting tool built into the tidyverse.
 We'll dive right in, and then I'll explain how it works:

-> ggplot(Wildfires, aes(x=YEAR, y=GIS_ACRES)) + geom_point()

-Every ggplot command begins the same way, by invoking the command ggplot, followed by parentheses and, inside the parentheses the data and the exact parts of the data we're going to map; these are known as aesthetics and abbreviated "aes".
-For this chart, the x or horizontal axis is the column YEAR (all caps because that's the way it is in the dataframe) and the y or vertical axis is GIS_ACRES.
-Next we specify how we want to display the data: a geom_point, aka a scatterplot, which places dots on an X-Y matrix.

-Now you might notice something odd about the Y axis; the numbers are in scientific (exponential) notation.
-Fortunately there's an easy way to deal with that in R.

-> options(scipen=999)

-After you've run the options command, re-run the ggplot command, and you'll get a chart with real numbers in the Y-axis.
-But we can still do lots more.
-The great thing about ggplot is that it works in layers.
-We can add items to it.

 > <code>ggplot(Wildfires, aes(x=YEAR, y=GIS_ACRES)) + geom_point() +
 labs(title="California wildfire history",
  caption="Source: CalFire") +
  xlab("Year") + ylab("Acreage")</code>

-Notice that when we add a new line (unless it's a continuation of something inside parentheses), we end the preceding line with a "+" sign; this is important because ggplot is fussy about grammar.

-We've added a title and caption while changing the labels for the x and y axes.
-But we could really dress up the inside of the chart too.
-Those black dots look rather dreary, and so does the standard gray background.
-If you like color, R has got you covered.
+Now you might notice something odd about the Y axis; the numbers are in scientific (exponential) notation.
+Fortunately there's an easy way to deal with that in R.

-> colors()
+> options(scipen=999)

-Yes, R features 657 colors.
-So let's make two other changes to our wildfire plot:
+Let's run it again - this time with color points and a blank background.

 > <code>ggplot(Wildfires, aes(x=YEAR, y=GIS_ACRES)) +
 geom_point(col="firebrick1") +